Vivashwan/google-review-scraper/README.md

 # Google Maps Review Scraper

-A production-grade Google Maps review scraper built with Python 3 and Playwright.
-Automatically discovers all restaurants in any city, sorts them by review count, and scrapes every available review into a single CSV file — including full review text, structured attributes, sub-ratings, and owner replies.
+A Google Maps review scraper built with Python 3 and Playwright.
+Automatically discovers all restaurants in any city, sorts them by review count, and scrapes every available review into a single CSV file, including full review text, structured attributes, sub-ratings.

 ---